threefoldfoundation/www_mycelium/content/home/index.md

 ![Image](./img/secure2.png#md#mx-auto)

 #### Resilience
-Inspired by nature's resilience, Mycelium aims to create a network that can adapt and continue to function even in the face of challenges or changes, ensuring uninterrupted communication.
+Inspired by nature's resilience, Mycelium creates a network that can adapt and continue to function even in the presence of challenges and changes, ensuring uninterrupted communication.

 </div>